 Block Numeric System: E5090

 To identify these files, try another search with keywords “estate” AND the name of the band or agency of the deceased individual.
-For example, complete a keyword search for “estate” AND “Sudbury” in two separate fields and submit.
+For example, Estate Sudbury.
+A long list of results can be filtered first by the Archives tab (top menu) and then .
 A long list of results can be filtered by hierarchical level on the left-hand side of the page; in this case, choose Accession.

 One of the results, 2017-00390-5 “Estate Files of the Sudbury District Office,” 1900–1983, is an example of a set of 18 boxes of records comprised almost exclusively of estate files, with no descriptions at the file level.
 In these instances, check the Finding Aid section for information on how to access a file list.
 In this case, the finding aid (or file list) is not linked to the description, but it can be consulted in person at 395 Wellington Street in Ottawa, or you can write to us and ask that we check it for a specific name.
 Doing this extra step beyond the keyword search for the deceased individual’s name, and including your work in your written request, can help Reference Services staff triage and treat your request more efficiently.